Pediatric Diabetes Insipidus Medication

 Medication Summary

-For central diabetes insipidus (DI), the treatment of choice is desmopressin (a synthetic antidiuretic hormone [ADH] analogue).
+For arginine vasopressin deficiency (AVP-D) (central diabetes insipidus), the treatment of choice is desmopressin (a synthetic antidiuretic hormone [ADH] analogue).
 It is available in parenteral, intranasal, and oral dosage forms.
-The doses widely vary depending on the preparation used, so take care to correctly calculate the dose.
-Other useful medications include chlorpropamide and thiazide diuretics.
-The latter 2 can result in a 25-75% reduction in urine volume and can be used in combination with each other.
+The doses vary widely depending on the preparation used, so take care to correctly calculate the dose.
+Other useful medications include chlorpropamide and thiazide diuretics, which can result in a 25-75% reduction in urine volume and can be used in combination with each other.

 Pituitary Hormones